JustCh3cco-19/errormeasurement/README.md

 where:

-- xi is the first derivative of f() with respect to variable i
+- xi is the first derivative of f() of variable i
-- xj is the first derivative of f() with respect to variable j
+- xj is the first derivative of f() of variable j
 - cov_mat[i,j] is the covariance between variables i and j
 - The first derivative of f() with respect to each variable is calculated using the SymPy module